 1. Why use a 3-layer system?

 The body generates heat and sweat as effort increases.
-Without moisture wicking, sweat cools rapidly during breaks or in wind.
+If moisture isn’t evacuated, it cools rapidly during breaks or in wind.
 Insufficient insulation lets cold in quickly.
 Without reliable outer protection, rain or snow saturate clothing.
 The 3-layer system addresses these three challenges precisely.

 2. Layer 1: moisture management (base layer)

-The first layer controls sweat and keeps skin dry.
+The first layer handles sweat and keeps skin dry.
 At AYAQ, it’s made exclusively from RWS-certified merino wool, which absorbs moisture, regulates temperature, and performs even when damp.
-Options vary by weather and effort: Mefonna (100% lightweight merino) for intense activity; Biafo (100% versatile merino) for all-season use; Shirwali (merino + Tencel ~240g) for cold and early starts.
+Options vary by weather and effort: Mefonna (100% lightweight merino) for intense activity; Biafo (100% versatile merino) for year-round use; Shirwali (merino + Tencel ~240g) for cold and early starts.

 3. Layer 2: heat retention (midlayer)

-The midlayer creates thermal volume that protects against cold while allowing moisture to escape.
+The midlayer creates thermal volume to protect from cold while allowing moisture to escape.
 The fleece Kokanee balances insulation and breathability.
-In very cold conditions, a lightweight insulated layer like ULTAR or FORNO further stabilizes temperature.
+In very cold conditions, a lightweight insulated piece like ULTAR (men / women) or FORNO (men / women) further stabilizes temperature.

 4. Layer 3: protection from elements (hardshell or softshell)

 The outer layer shields from wind, rain, and snow.
-AYAQ hardshells (LONAK, LONAK-XT) feature a recyclable Sympatex membrane with 52,000 Schmerber waterproof rating, while enhancing breathability as internal moisture rises.
-For dry, windy conditions, the softshell RAVEN or windbreaker SHANDAR offer lighter, highly mobile protection.
+AYAQ hardshells (LONAK (men / women), LONAK-XT (men / women)) feature a recyclable Sympatex membrane offering 52,000 Schmerbers waterproofing while increasing breathability as internal moisture rises.
+For dry, windy conditions, the softshell RAVEN (men / women) or windbreaker SHANDAR (men / women) provide lighter, highly mobile protection.

 The key to the 3-layer system is proactive management.
 Add or remove layers before feeling hot or cold.
-Ventilation zips should be used from the start of activity.
-A good system enables precise protection adjustments without interrupting movement.
+Ventilation zippers should be used from the start of activity.
+A good system allows precise protection adjustments without interrupting the activity.

 6. AYAQ expertise